smatzek/3DUnetCNN/README.md

 TFLMS version available in the Early Access conda channel of IBM Watson Machine Learning Community Edition with source and documentation here: https://github.com/IBM/tensorflow-large-model-support
+- `tflmsv2_tf2.0.0` - This branch contains changes to support running the model with TensorFlow 2.0.0 using the `compat.v1` mode, while using the TFLMSv2 implementation.
 - `tflmsv2` - This branch contains changes to support the TFLMS implementation named "TFLMSv2" which is provided with IBM PowerAI 1.6.0 and IBM Watson Machine Learning Community Edition 1.6.x.